Sparse and Low-bias Estimation of High Dimensional Vector Autoregressive Models: Data analysis

-\subsection{Data Analysis}
+\section{Data analysis}

-$UoI_{VAR}$ was used to learn putative causal connections between weekly closes of 50 randomly chosen publicly traded companies listed on the S\&P 500 index in 2013-2014.
+To illustrate an application and further compare each method in the context of a data analysis, a $VAR(1)$ model was used to identify putative causal connections between weekly closes of 50 randomly chosen publicly traded companies listed on the S\&P 500 index in 2013-2014.
 This dataset was chosen due to the absence of benchmark datasets with known ground truth for large multivariate time series; the years 2013-2014 saw a steadily climbing index with no major disturbances.
-To obtain an approximately stationary process, first-order differences were calculated from the raw series; then, $VAR(1)$ model parameters were estimated from these differences using $UoI_{VAR}$.
-Plots of the raw series and the first differences for these data are provided in the supplement.
+To obtain an approximately stationary process, first-order differences were calculated from the raw series; then, $VAR(1)$ model parameters were estimated from these differences using our method and RML.

-In causal discovery contexts, model output is often visualized as a directed graph comprising nodes representing each vector component and edges indicating the set of nonzero parameters\footnote{That is, $G = (V, E)$ where $V = \{1, \dots, M\}$ and $E = \{(i, j) \in V \times V: A_{ji} \neq 0\}$}.
-This reflects the idea that temporal interdependence among component series arises from a connectivity structure or physical network among the underlying phenomena measured to obtain data, and conveys a sense of the complexity of potential causal connections by the density of the graph.

-The $UoI_{VAR}$ estimate obtained from analysis of the S\&P 500 data is extremely sparse, comprising only 44 nonzero transition matrix parameters of a potential 2500.
-The corresponding network visualization is shown in Figure \ref{fig:sandp}.
-Hyperparameters were set at $B1 = 20$, $B2 = 10$, $s = 1$, $L = 12$, and $\alpha = 1$, and the regularization path for $\lambda$ was chosen from a LASSO path that spanned the full model space. $44$ nonzero parameters were estimated, not including intercepts, resulting in $98.24\%$ sparsity.
-Predictive accuracy was assessed by computing one-step conditional forecasts for each timepoint after $t = 3$ (since a first-order model was fit to first order differences) as $\hat{X}_t = \hat{A}X_{t - 1}$ and estimating root mean square error ($RMSE$) of one-step forecasts as $\frac{1}{(T - 3)}\sum_{t = 3}^T (X_t - \hat{X}_t)(X_t - \hat{X}_t)^T$.
-Estimated $RMSE$ was 11.42 overall, yet forecast errors were highly variable by company, as per-company estimates ranged from 1.43 (Robert Half International) to 44.99 (Google) and the interquartile range of these estimates spanned 4.72 to 8.33.
-The overall average of raw forecast errors was -0.214.

-The model estimated by $UoI_{VAR}$ represents fewer than 1.8\% of all possible connections among 50 randomly chosen companies spanning multiple economic sectors listed on the S\&P index, yet produces accurate forecasts for many of these companies based on endogenous influences alone at only one order of temporal dependence.
-Given that first-order endogenous influences on the weekly scale are unlikely to capture the complex economic influences thought to underlie the behavior of equity share prices, this constitutes strong predictive performance, and together with the sparsity of the model, that predictive performance is linked directly to a simple and interpretable structure.